 There is NO insurance policy in existence that can do that.

 If you have a smaller insurance claim of, say, $10,000, your insurance company will usually pay it.
-However, if you have a claim for $900,000, put the coffee on, because you can expect a visit from your insurance company’s attorneys.
+However, if you claim $900,000, put the coffee on because you can expect a visit from your insurance company’s attorneys.
 Why?
-To find a loophole in your policy, so they don’t have to cover you.
+To find a loophole in your policy so they don’t have to cover you.
 And of course, even if they do cover you, your rates will skyrocket – if your policy isn’t canceled!

 Don’t Expect Sympathy from the